StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 ---
 layout: post
-title: "Reinforcement Learning - Beginner’s Guide from Scratch"
+title: "Reinforcement Learning for Beginners - Python Tutorial"
 description: "Introduction to Reinforcement Learning.
 I explain the Sarsa algorithm, code an example from scratch in Python, and teach an AI to solve mazes."
 tags: programming, python, machine learning, reinforcement learning
 date: 2022-09-21